JoshuaWise/nodemark/README.md

 * The noise caused by `nodemark` is factored out of the results.
 * Executions done before v8 has a chance to optimize things ([JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation)) are ignored.

 The combination of these things makes it a highly accurate measuring device.
 However, any benchmark done in JavaScript has its limits.
-If the average time measured by a benchmark is too small to be reliable (< 5ns), the results will be returned as `NaN` in order to avoid giving misleading information.
+If the average time measured by a benchmark is too small to be reliable (< 5ns), the results will be `NaN` in order to avoid giving misleading information.

 # API